grafana/grafana/docs/sources/panels-visualizations/visualizations/traces/index.md

 1. Verify that the panel works by using a valid trace ID for the data source used for the trace panel and editing the ID in the dashboard variable.

-   {{< figure src="/static/img/docs/panels/traces/screenshot-traces-traceid-panel.png" caption="Results of query in Trace panel" >}}
+   {{< figure src="/static/img/docs/panels/traces/screenshot-traces-traceid-panel.png" caption="Results of query in trace panel" >}}

 ## Add TraceQL with table visualizations

-While you can add a trace panel visualization to a dashboard, having to manually add trace IDs as a dashboard variable is cumbersome.
+While you can add a trace visualization to a dashboard, having to manually add trace IDs as a dashboard variable is cumbersome.
 It’s more useful to instead be able to use TraceQL queries to search for specific types of traces and then select appropriate traces from matching results.

 1. In the same dashboard where you added the trace visualization, select **Add panel** to add a new visualization panel.